zhengn95/06_PyAPI_Challenge/README.md

 # 06_PyAPI_Challenge
 Challenge 6 for UC Berkeley Data Analytics Bootcamp.
-In this assignment, we are using what we learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"
+In this assignment, I used what we learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"

 ### Part 1: WeatherPy
 In this deliverable, I created a Python script to visualize the weather of over 500 cities of varying distances from the equator.
 The citipy Python library and the [OpenWeatherMap API]( https://openweathermap.org/api) were used to create a representative model of weather across cities.